andidev/spring-bootstrap-enterprise/README.md

 * Configure JSP 3.0 (with Apache Tiles) as secondary view resolver
 * Include JqueryUI as secondary framework
 * Include Twitter Bootstrap JqueryUI Theme
-* Investigate if Yeaman is possible to use
+* Investigate if Yeaman should be used
 * Add Coding Conventions, Design Conventions and Design Guides
 * Web Interface to see/configure logs www.appname.org/logs

-## DONES
-* 2013-01-04 Configure to use Thymeleaf
-* 2013-01-04 Refactor Web.xml to Java Configuration